DDJager/project-2.4/README.md

 - To run the server, find out what Python file initializes/bootstraps the application and type "python file_name.py".
 The server will be running on http://127.0.0.1:5000/
 - Download and install MongoDB (https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
 - Enable MongoDB authentication (https://docs.mongodb.com/master/tutorial/enable-authentication/)
-- Bekijk deze handige 30 minuten tutorial voor MongoDB (https://www.youtube.com/watch?v=pWbMrx5rVBE)
+- Watch this 30 minute MongoDB tutorial (https://www.youtube.com/watch?v=pWbMrx5rVBE)
+- Go to the website directory.
+In your command line type: "set FLASK_APP=main" and "set FLASK_DEBUG=true".
+If you use OSX or Linux, use export instead of set.